 The I/O drivers contain front-end storage and network drivers, and low-level management interfaces.
 These drivers replace the emulated devices and provide high-speed transport between VMs and Citrix Hypervisor product family software.

 The Management Agent, also known as the guest agent, is responsible for high-level virtual machine management features.
-It provides full functionality to XenCenter (for Windows VMs), including quiesced snapshots.
+It provides full functionality to XenCenter (for Windows VMs).

-- Citrix VM Tools must be installed on each Windows VM in order for the VM to have a fully-supported configuration.
-A VM will function without the Citrix VM Tools, but performance will be significantly hampered when the I/O drivers (PV drivers) are not installed.
+Citrix VM Tools for Windows must be installed on each Windows VM for the VM to have a fully supported configuration.
+A VM functions without the Citrix VM Tools for Windows, but performance will be significantly hampered when the I/O drivers (PV drivers) are not installed.

 For more information, see Citrix VM Tools.

-Citrix Hypervisor resource pool adopts a master/slave architecture, implemented by XAPI.
-XAPI calls are forwarded from the pool master to pool members.
+Citrix Hypervisor resource pool adopts a primary/secondaries architecture, implemented by XAPI.
+XAPI calls are forwarded from the pool master (the primary) to pool members (the secondaries).
 Pool members make DB RPCs against the pool master.
-The master host is responsible for co-ordination and locking resources within the pool, and processes all control operations.
-Member hosts talk to the master through HTTP and XMLRPC, but they can talk to each other (over the same channel) to:
+The master host is responsible for coordination and locking resources within the pool, and processes all control operations.
+Member hosts talk to the master through HTTP and XMLRPC, but they can talk to each other (over the same channel) through mirror disks (storage migration)

 Citrix Hypervisor storage targets are called storage repositories (SRs).
 A storage repository stores Virtual Disk Images (VDIs), which contains the contents of a virtual disk.
 SRs are flexible, with built-in support for IDE, SATA, SCSI, and SAS drives that are locally connected, and iSCSI, NFS, SAS, and Fibre Channel remotely connected.
 The SR and VDI abstractions allow advanced storage features such as thin provisioning, VDI snapshots, and fast cloning to be exposed on storage targets that support them.

 Each Citrix Hypervisor host can use multiple SRs and different SR types simultaneously.
 These SRs can be shared between hosts or dedicated to particular hosts.
 Shared storage is pooled between multiple hosts within a defined resource pool.
-A shared SR must be network accessible to each host.
-All hosts in a single resource pool must have at least one shared SR.
+A shared SR must be network-accessible to each host in the pool.
+All hosts in a single resource pool must have at least one shared SR. Shared storage cannot be shared between multiple pools.

 For more information about how to operate with SRs, see Configure storage.